aquova/chip8-book/src/instr.md

 ### Final Thoughts

 That's it!
 With this, we now have a fully implemented Chip-8 CPU.
-You may have noticed through this journey that there are a lot of possible opcode values that are never covered, particularly in the 0x0000, 0xE000, and 0xF000 ranges.
+You may have noticed a lot of possible opcode values are never covered, particularly in the 0x0000, 0xE000, and 0xF000 ranges.
 This is okay.
-These opcodes are left as undefined by the original design, and thus if any game attempts to use them it will lead to a `panic!`.
+These opcodes are left as undefined by the original design, and thus if any game attempts to use them it will lead to a runtime panic.
 If you are still curious following the completion of this emulator, there are a number of Chip-8 extensions which do fill in some of these gaps to add additional functionality, but they will not be covered by this guide.

 \newpage